Mostafaghozy/Chronic_Diseases/README.md

 ## Design preview

 Screenshots and UI previews from the app/design system.
-These live in the `assets/` folder — if you prefer a different location, tell me and I will move them.
 ![logoApp](assets/logoApp.png)